 Collection date: Jan 1899

-It was Robert’s father who had let Kelmscott Manor house to William Morris, writer and designer, from 1871 until his death in 1896.
-The manor house continued to be lived in by his widow Jane Morris, who eventually purchased the house from the Hobbs family in 1913.
+It was Robert Hobbs's father who had let Kelmscott Manor house to William Morris, writer and designer, from 1871 until the latter's death in 1896.
+But the manor house continued to be lived in by his widow Jane Morris, who eventually purchased the house from the Hobbs family in 1913.
 Jane’s daughter May Morris (b1862) lived there until her death in 1938.
 May Morris was a friend of Mrs May Elliot Hobbs, as they were neighbours.
-May Morris joined the EFDS in October 1912 and there was actually a Kelmscott branch for a time.
+May Morris herself joined the EFDS in October 1912 and there was actually a Kelmscott branch for a time.

 May Elliot Hobbs believed strongly that rural communities must retain their livelihoods, skills and way of life.
 During WW1 she worked at the Ministry of Agriculture, becoming involved at the start of the Women's Land Army in 1917.
 In 1916 she formed the Kelmscott Women's Institute, one of the first in the country.
 In 1919 May Elliot Hobbs conducted a lecture tour in the USA and continued in public service to support rural community life.
 She died on 30 Dec 1956.